IIIF/api/source/api/annex/rest/index.md

 ## Status of this Document
 {:.no_toc}

+This document is a DRAFT.
+The contents should only be used for experimental purposes and not considered final.

 This document is not subject to semantic versioning.
 Changes will be tracked within the document.

 _Copyright © 2012-2014 Editors and contributors.
 Published by the IIIF under the [CC-BY][cc-by] license._